 In a new piece choreographed by Norbert De La Cruz III, Under the Rug follows two people on a journey to prolong an intimate connection.
 Performed by Attack Theatre dancers Dane Toney and Anthony Williams in an immersive, dreamlike world of props, this duet reveals a conversation that evolves through movement to discover what’s been swept under the rug.

 Helen Simoneau’s ensemble piece offers a glimpse into the the specificity of each dancer, highlighting a relationship to an enthusiastic and sometimes uncertain process of rediscovery.
 This work features Attack Theatre company dancers Kaitlin Dann, Ashley Williams, and Sarah Zielinski, with Sonja Gable and Chelsea Neiss.

-Attack Theatre rounds out the evening with a repertory piece, Uncomfortable Truths.
+Attack Theatre rounds out the evening with a repertory piece, Unresolved Truths.
 In a struggle against snap judgments and tacit compliance the dancers navigate the complexities of conversations between the silent, the silenced, and those trying to find their voice.
 This work features Attack Theatre dancers Kaitlin Dann, Dane Toney, Anthony Williams, Ashley Williams, and Sarah Zielinski.

 To support this project, please consider making a contribution to the Commissioning Choreographers Campaign.

 This season, Attack Theatre has an opportunity to commission two internationally recognized choreographers, Helen Simoneau and Norbert De La Cruz III, and curate a performance that showcases their work, alongside that of Attack Theatre, at the Kelly Strayhorn Theater in Pittsburgh on May 19–20.
 The project will highlight reciprocal creative development of both the choreographers and the Attack Theatre artistic team.